Juninho Pernambucano: Style of play

 Juninho has scored from free-kicks beyond 40 yards on a number of occasions: including against Ajaccio in 2006, against Barcelona in 2007, against Nice in 2008, and a strike against Marseille in 2009—his final free kick goal for Lyon.
 Even before Lyon, he displayed his talent at Vasco da Gama, scoring several free kick goals for the club.
 Juninho has also scored memorable goals for Brazil, the most famous being a curling freekick from 30 yards against Greece in the 2005 FIFA Confederations Cup.
 Brazil would go on to win the match 3–0.
 At the 2006 World Cup, during a group stage match against Japan, he scored a long-range knuckleball from open play.
 Brazil won the match 4-1.
 Juninho's free-kick style has been adapted by several other players, such as Andrea Pirlo, Cristiano Ronaldo, Didier Drogba, and Gareth Bale.
 The knuckle ball free-kick technique takes a significant amount of skill to replicate and strike accurately.
-In total, Juninho scored at least 75 goals from direct free kicks throughout his professional football career, which spanned from 1993 to 2013.
+In total, Juninho scored 72 goals from direct free kicks throughout his professional football career, which spanned from 1993 to 2013.